History of Ascot Race Course

 Other Flat Meetings at Ascot

 There is plenty more going on at Ascot Race Course during the spring, summer and autumn than just the royal meeting.
+Like the Goodwood Race Course, the venue is put to good use and invites crowds throughout the year.
 Royal Ascot Trials day on the last Wednesday in April or first in early May gives potential runners the chance to have a prep run on the actual track where the big events take place.
 Races on this card include the Group 3 Sagaro Stakes – a 2m test for stayers that could go on to contest the Ascot Gold Cup.
 Commonwealth Cup hopefuls put their credentials on the line in the 6f Group 3 Pavilion Stakes.

 The Group 2 Summer Mile on the round course for older horses is another highlight and staged on the Saturday halfway between Royal Ascot finishing and King George day towards the end of July.
 That latter race is the first time that Classic horses from the Epsom Derby and Oaks can take on their elders over a mile-and-a-half.
 This is one of the reasons why the feature Group 1 King George VI & Queen Elizabeth Stakes is so compelling.